andrewraim/andrewraim.github.io/software/OverdispersionModelsInR.md

 It may be necessary to install the source package if the prepared binary versions don't work on your computer, or if you make modifications to the one I have provided.

-{
-1. Install <a href="http://www.r-project.org">R</a> if you haven't already
+1. Install [R](http://www.r-project.org) if you haven't already.

-2. Windows users should install
-<a href="http://www.r-project.org">Rtools</a>, which includes a compiler and
-Make utility.
-The link  to download Rtools can be found through "download R", then selecting a mirror,then "Download R for Windows".
-To build packages, you can select "Package authoring installation" to avoid a large installation.
+2. Install the development tools needed to build R packages.
+This includes C/C++ compilers and LaTeX.
+See this [link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for instructions specific to Windows, Mac, and Linux users.

 3. In R, install the devtools package, if not already installed.
 {% highlight R %}